 To get to Sanpete County, take the middle Nephi exit (#225).
 Head East through the Canyon.
 On the south end of Fountain Green take a right on the last road following a sign toward Maple Canyon and Wales.
 This road takes you around the west side of the valley.
 We saw eagles both sitting and soaring along this road, and we do every January.
 The road leads through the almost unnoticeable town of Jerusalem, and then into Wales.
 From Wales, you can go back to Moroni (to the east), but we continue south until the road turns east and ends up in Chester.

 Rather than getting back on the highway at Chester, you can continue east all the way into Spring City.
 Then take a a right down Spring City Main Street and follow the road as it winds south and west back to the 5 mile junction.
 A right will send you to Ephraim, a left sends you back toward Mount Pleasant, and straight will take you back to Chester, Moroni, and Fountain Green where you started.
 We’ve seen eagles all along this road, and it’s paved and always plowed quickly after snowstorms.

 Good look with the bird-watching!
 If you are looking for a fun places in northern Utah, check out Farmington Bay to see the eagles in winter, too.
+Keep an eye out all over Utah.
+We have spotted them near our home in Lehi, out west near Magna, and along the 1-15 near Beaver.
 We are so lucky we can see bald eagles in Utah.